 - Voyageur Place: Bicycle and hockey equipment storage rooms are located in Saskatchewan Hall and open to all VP residents.
 Bicycles and hockey equipment may be stored here at your own risk. - College Quarter: Bicycle storage is available in the basements of Birch and Aspen Halls and is open to all CQ residents.
 Bicycles may be stored here at your own risk.
 Additional storage can be rented at a minimal cost.
+Contact the residence services office for more information. - Graduate House: Bicycle storage is available in the basement of Graduate House.
+Bicycles may be stored here at your own risk.
+Additional storage can be rented at a minimal cost.
 Contact the residence services office for more information. - Seager Wheeler, Assiniboine and Wollaston Halls: Storage closets are provided for each apartment and are located in the hallway.
 Storing food items in these closets is prohibited.
 Storage room floors must be kept clear. - Souris Hall: A storage closet is available for each apartment on the main floor.